Homme Asakichi Shoten,

 The green tea grown in these area have thick leaves due to the strong sunlight which differentiates it from the green tea grown in Shizuoka city.
 With many struggles, farmers discovered “Fukamushi Cha”.
 “Fukamushi” means longer steaming.
 They steam the green tea leaves two or three times longer than green teas that have thinner leaves.

-We have great Fukamushi cha from Honme Asakichi Shoten.
+We have great Fukamushi cha from Honme Asakichi Shoten along with other authentic Japanese green tea.

 Honme Asakichi Shoten has been in tea business since 1868.
-They make authentic green tea, customized green, and are also certified organic.
-Honme Asakichi Shoten has been awarded gold medals from world green tea contests twenty-four times since 2006.
-Tetsuya Homme, CEO of the Homme Asakichi Shoten, is the 6th generation tea producer in his family’s business and is currently ranked as a 9th dan(段)Tea master out of a total10 dan(段).
-There have only been 20 people in Japan that have been certified at the 10th dan in the last 70 years.
+They make authentic green tea, customized green, and are also certified organic tea grower by JAS..
+Honme Asakichi Shoten has been awarded many gold medals from world green tea contests twenty-four times since 2006.
+Tetsuya Homme, CEO of the Homme Asakichi Shoten, is the 6th generation tea producer in his family’s business and is currently ranked as a 10th dan(段)Tea master out of a total10 dan(段).
+There have only been 30 people in Japan that have been certified at the 10th dan in the last 70 years.